Washington Nationals at Miami Marlins preview

 BOTTOM LINE

-The Marlins are 20-46 against the rest of their division.
-Miami has slugged .371, last in the majors.
-Brian Anderson leads the team with a .468 slugging percentage, including 54 extra-base hits and 20 home runs.
+The Marlins are 20-47 against the rest of their division.
+Miami has hit 133 home runs this season, last in the MLB.
+Starlin Castro leads the club with 21, averaging one every 28.6 at-bats.

-The Nationals are 37-31 in division games.
-Washington has a collective on-base percentage of .336, good for first in the National League.
-Anthony Rendon leads the club with a mark of .407.
+The Nationals are 38-31 in division play.
+The Washington offense has compiled a .263 batting average as a team this season, good for seventh in the National League.
+Anthony Rendon leads the team with an average of .328.
+The Nationals won the last meeting 6-4.
+Anibal Sanchez earned his 10th victory and Trea Turner went 2-for-4 with two home runs and two RBIs for Washington.
+Robert Dugger took his third loss for Miami.

 TOP PERFORMERS

-Anderson leads the Marlins with 54 extra base hits and is batting .261.
-Isan Diaz is 7-for-34 with two doubles, two triples, a home run and five RBIs over the last 10 games for Miami.
+Castro leads the Marlins with 162 hits and is batting .270.
+Miguel Rojas is 10-for-43 with four doubles and eight RBIs over the last 10 games for Miami.

-Rendon leads the Nationals with 171 hits and is batting .330.
-Yan Gomes is 10-for-32 with two doubles, three home runs and seven RBIs over the last 10 games for Washington.
+Juan Soto leads the Nationals with 34 home runs home runs and is slugging .565.
+Turner is 9-for-41 with two doubles, three home runs and four RBIs over the last 10 games for Washington.

 LAST 10 GAMES